cmaxw/devchat-eleventy/src/my-javascript-story/mjs-130-javan-makhmali.md

 ---
 This week, My Javascript Story welcomes Javan Makhmali,a Programmer at Basecamp from Ann Arbor, Michigan.
 Javan attended Community College to study Computer Science but then decided to work as a Freelancer developer.
 Javan and Charles debate whether having a 4-year college degree is better to become a developer and conclude that it depends on the person.
 Some people prefer a structured 4 year degree to feel ready for a full time jo and some people do better with bootcamps.
 Javan mentions he knows several people that switched careers after  completing an 8 week bootcamp and that the industry was really flexible to accomodate both options.

 Charles and Javan then continue talking about Javan's journey as a developer and particularly his journey with Basecamp.
 Javan started out working with Ruby on Rails and after a couple of years applied for a job at Basecamp (then known as 37 Signals).
-Javan then started working with CoffeScript which helped him understand working with JavaScript.
+Javan then started working with CoffeeScript which helped him understand working with JavaScript.

-Javan then started working with Trix and
+Charles and Javan talk about the projects Javan is working on currently at Basecamp.
+Outside of work Javan, is a new parent and enjoys spending time with his daughter.
+He feels ever since he has become a parent, his work life balance has been better.

+****

 **Host:** Charles Max Wood